cloudtrust/doc/chapter-keycloak/storage.md

 ### Database schema creation

 Keycloak uses Liquibase to create the database schema and all constants (see [Creating the database](create_database.md)).
 Liquibase supports PostgreSQL, but not directly CockroachDB.
-However, since CockroachDB uses the PostgreSQL jdbc driver and supports the syntax, Liquibase is mostly compable with CockroachDB.
+However, since CockroachDB uses the PostgreSQL jdbc driver and supports the syntax, Liquibase is mostly compatible with CockroachDB.

 However, there are quite a few notable exceptions to this compatibility, and they arise when Keycloak's "normal" database changelogs are used.
-To correct the problem, a new set of changelogs specifically for CockroachDB are generated, mostely using the `ChangeLogEditor` - a java tool developped specifcally for this purpose.
+To correct the problem, a new set of changelogs specifically for CockroachDB are generated, mostly using the `ChangeLogEditor` - a java tool developped specifcally for this purpose.

 The following subsections list the incompatibilities between the Keycloak changelogs and CockroachDB, and the modifications made.